568 Group

-The 568 Presidents Group is a consortium of American universities and colleges practicing need-blind admissions.
+The 568 Presidents Group was a consortium of American universities and colleges practicing need-blind admissions.
 The group was founded in 1998 in response to section 568 of the Improving America's Schools Act of 1994.
+It was dissolved effective November 4, 2022 while it was being sued.

 History

 In response to several prestigious colleges and universities holding "Overlap Meetings" to set similar tuition and financial aid levels, the Justice Department began an antitrust investigation in 1989 and in 1991 filed a Sherman Antitrust Act suit against 57 colleges and universities.
 While the Ivy League institutions settled, MIT contested the charges on the grounds that the practice was not anticompetitive because it prevented bidding wars over promising students from consuming funds for need-based scholarships and ensured the availability of aid for the greatest number of students.
 MIT ultimately prevailed when the Justice Department settled the case in 1994.

 In 1994, Congress passed the Improving America's Schools Act.
 Section 568 of this Act expands upon the issues in the MIT settlement.
 Section 568 states that is not unlawful under the antitrust laws for two or more need-blind institutions to agree or attempt to agree: